navdeep-G/stats-and-ml/README.md

 - Time Series

 ## Software
-- Currently, all implementations and scripts are in R & Matlab
+- Currently, all implementations and scripts are in R, Matlab, and Python